jpwallace22/seed/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Todo

+- Implement ability to parse from file path
+  - This should come with json/yml parsing
+- flag to adjust spacing between 2 and 4 for people who write their own trees with just spaces

 ## License